-Money Matters for Cruise Travelers in Livorno
+in Livorno for Cruise Travelers

-However, it is advisable to have some Euros to pay small amounts like Bus Tickets or Taxis that only accept cash; and for small payments like an Ice-cream, a Coffee or a quick bite as smaller shops will NOT accept Cards or any other currency besides the Euro.
+However, it is advisable to have some b>Euros to pay small amounts like Bus Tickets or Taxis that only accept cash; and for small payments like an ice-cream, a coffee or a quick bite as smaller shops will NOT accept Cards or any other currency besides the Euro.

 Naturally, you can exchange money onboard your cruise ship, which can be convenient but be aware that the exchange rates will be far from normal.
 If you didn't bring Euros from your home country and have your own currency best option is to exchange it in Livorno or, alternatively, cash Euros at an ATM - more about this below.

 Unless you have some emergency and/or need to make some major bank transaction, it will be very unlikely that you will need a bank in Livorno considering that this is not the best place to exchange money and the ATM's are located mainly outside the banks.

 Exchange - Cambio